Palfreman music scholarships are worth up to 10% of fees; music exhibitions are worth £500 towards tuition in one instrument or voice.

 During the audition applicants will be required to perform a 10 – 15 minute recital on their main instrument or voice, demonstrating the ability to perform in contrasting musical styles.
 They will also be asked by the director of music to talk about their current musical activities.
 Applicants may, if they wish, perform on a second instrument or voice for up to 5 minutes.
 As part of the audition process applicants will be expected to show that they already make an appropriate contribution to music in their current school.
 Auditions take place in the Octagon at the Senior School and an accompanist will be provided free of charge.
 Alternatively, applicants are welcome to arrange their own accompanist for the audition if they wish (at their own expense).

 Applicants will be informed of the outcome of their application in early December.
 The Principal’s decision is final.
 We do not disclose marks, grades or rankings.
 Successful applicants are required to accept or decline scholarships by early January.
-Having accepted a scholarship for the Stephen Perse 6th Form College, applicants are required to withdraw from the application/scholarship process of all other schools and colleges.
-External applicants must meet the academic requirements for entry to the Stephen Perse 6th Form College.
+Having accepted a scholarship for the Stephen Perse Sixth Form, applicants are required to withdraw from the application/scholarship process of all other schools and colleges.
+External applicants must meet the academic requirements for entry to the Stephen Perse Sixth Form.

 When an external applicant is applying for an occasional vacancy after the formal period for application and testing has elapsed, an application for an art, drama, music or sport scholarship may only be considered if awards remain outstanding.
 Academic scholarships and Foundation awards are not available for applicants who do not sit the entrance examinations and attend interviews on the designated day.